YanaGilBCN/movie_rating/Readme.md

 ### 1. Data Preparation and Exploration

-- **Importing Libraries:** Begin by importing necessary libraries such as Pandas, Matplotlib, and Seaborn for data manipulation and visualization.
+- **Importing Libraries:** Import necessary libraries such as Pandas, Matplotlib, and Seaborn for data manipulation and visualization.

 - **Exploring Dataset:** Use Pandas to read the provided datasets and understand their structure.
 Ensure data consistency and identify any missing values.

 ### 2. Analyzing Comedy Films in 2018

-- **Counting Comedy Films:** Utilize the 'title_basics_2018.csv' dataset to identify and count all movies categorized as Comedy in 2018.
+- **Counting Comedy Films:** Use 'title_basics_2018.csv' dataset to identify and count all movies categorized as Comedy in 2018.

 - **Data Filtering:** Filter the dataset to isolate Comedy films and further analyze the occurrence of Comedy as a single genre or in combination with others.